 - 1. State wide health priorities, measurable objectives, improvement strategies and activities with the time-framed targets - 2.
 Policy changes needed to accomplish the identified health objectives - 3.
-Designation of individuals and organizations that have accepted responsibility for implementing strategies outlined in the SHIP.
+Designation of individuals and organizations that have accepted responsibility for implementing strategies outlined in the SHIP - 4.
+A process to track actions taken to implement strategies in the SHIP.